 Niagara vs Prince Edward County: Geography

-The landscape in the Niagara region is diverse, filled with lakes, rivers, waterfalls while Prince Edward County has more rolling hills, dense forests and white sand beaches.
+The landscape in the Niagara region is diverse, filled with lakes, rivers, and waterfalls, while Prince Edward County has more rolling hills, dense forests and white sand beaches.

 Because the Niagara region and Prince Edward County are both in southern Ontario, their climate and weather conditions are similar.
-Both have very cold winters and warm summers.
+Both have frigid winters and warm summers.

 Most visitors choose to visit these Ontario wine regions in the summertime when the weather is most favourable, but you should still come prepared with a light jacket in case it gets cool.

 The Niagara Region and Prince Edward County are both beautiful Ontario wine regions with their own pros and cons for visiting.